llafuente/string.c/readme.md

 # string.c

-Single allocation string implementation (with struct) c99 at least, more convinient and performance that common null terminated char*, 100% compatible with them :) and accept multiple encodings: ascii, utf8 & ucs4be.
+Single allocation string implementation (with struct) c99 at least, more convenient and performance that common null terminated char*, 100% compatible with them :) and accept multiple encodings.

 It's not yet ready to be a shared library, use static instead.
 It's not stable enough.

+## Encodings

+* UTF8
+* UTF32be
+* UTF32le
+* ascii
+* binary

+  Used for unknown or user data.
+Internally is handled as ascii (byte to byte)

 ## Usage